input-output-hk/partner-chains-smart-contracts/offchain/README.md

 The result corresponds to `BlockProducerRegistrationMsg` type in the code.

 Available options:
-  - `-i,--sidechain-id` \
-    Sidechain ID
   - `-c,--genesis-committee-hash-utxo TX_ID#TX_IDX` \
     Input UTxO to be spent with the first committee hash setup
   - `-g,--governance-authority PUB_KEY_HASH` \
     Public key hash of governance authority
-  - `--threshold-numerator INT` \
-    The numerator for the ratio of the threshold
-  - `--threshold-denominator INT` \
-    The denominator for the ratio of the threshold
   - `--sidechain-public-key SIDECHAIN_PUB_KEY` \
     Sidechain public key
   - `--input-utxo TX_ID#TX_IDX` \